faisalalkholide1-cp/Calculator/README.md

-A calculater developed in C# using Visual Studio حخ
+A calculater developed in C# using Visual Studio